-- And in the beginning, they are in fact attitudinally loyal by definition.
+- And in the beginning, they are, in fact, attitudinally loyal by definition.
 They bought something 10x better.
 It’s cool.
-They love your brand, so long as you keep adding cool features, and your site stay up.
+They love your brand, so long as you keep adding cool features, and your site stays up.

 - I think that works for about 12-18 mos.
 Great product = great success for your buyer/champion = attitudinal loyalty.